 - Prepares Vicinity Maps and Site Plans for Conservation Easement, Fee Title and Public projects.

 - Prepares Photo Point Maps for monitoring reports.

-- Assists with maintaining GPS files.
+- Assists with maintaining GPS and mapping files.

 - Performs other duties as requested by the Executive Director.